Last Updated on 2 days by Amelia Johansson

 No doubt both of these devices are beneficial but the Roku is way easier than firestick.
 But it doesn’t end here because the Winner of this Roku VS Firestick battle is no doubt FireTV Stick.
 Because it has the latest and the fancy user-interface which is a little bit annoying but it’s Ok.

 Another reason is the video playback resolution since it runs at 4K at the rate of 60 frames per second and also supports HDR10+ as well as Dolby Vision.
-Hardware specs are also high in this device as it has 2GB of RAM and 8GB of internal memory along with 1.7Ghz ARM-Cortex processor.
+Hardware specs are also high in this device as it has 2GB of RAM and 8GB of internal memory along with a 1.7Ghz ARM-Cortex processor.

 My vote goes to Firestick and I would also recommend you to go with this if you don’t want any restriction and want to use the device on your own.